Updated 05 Dec 2023

 Comments

-13 Comments AADF Privacy Policy Sign in to comment
+10 Comments AADF Privacy Policy Sign in to comment

-Matthew Randell 2 months ago
+Matthew Randell 9 months ago

+Hi there!
+I love your website!
+Can I ask a question??
 We have recently moved our 14 month old sprocker onto Symply (salmon).
 Her resting has changed completely.
 She’s barely sleeping during the day and settling down at night about 3 hours later than she used to.
+Could it be the large amount of Carbohydrates in the Symply, as listed on your website?
+We had her on Carnilove previously and she seemed much more relaxed.
+She receives over an hour per day at least of active walking

-hrutterADWCCC 4 months ago
+hrutterADWCCC one year ago

 For nearly three weeks, I had started my dog on the Symply light/senior fresh chicken (grey bag), and very pleased to say she has lost weight from 32kg to now weighing 28 plus odd!
 I am ordering another pack and once she has gone down to the ideal weight, I will start to introduce her to her old food less an amount of this senior food.

-Krobbo one year ago
+Krobbo 2 years ago

 Hi I changed my 18 month cockapoo to Symply wet & dry food after having sloppy poos.
 This has improved greatly but he now eats grass every walk he has.
 Has the Symply food enough fibre in as I read that it can be a sign of low nutrients?

-Shirley 10 years ago
+Shirley 11 years ago

 Hi, I have just started my itchy westie on the salmon & potato food as this food is supposed to guarantee the itching to stop.
 I have just finished a 2kg bag but she has yet to stop itching.
 We have been to the vets and she has had to have multiple treatments for the itching like steroid creams and tablets which made her quite ill.
 I have called symply themselves and found them not to be as helpful as I was hoping they'd be.
 They couldn't answer any of my questions with a valid answer and kept referring to others in the background who also could not answer my questions.
 I have decided to continue feeding my westie on this food and as they have just started to produce a wet food I am going to combine wet with dry as my dog prefers it.
 If this does not work I think I will be forced to try an elimination diet.
 Do you know of anyone who has tried this?
 I have tried many other foods which I know is not ideal but I am at a loss of what to do.
 Do you have any suggestions for me?